seyoufi22/CP-Template/README.md

 # CP-Template

-This repository contains templates for most data structures and algorithms commonly encountered in competitive programming.
+This repository contains templates for data structure and algorithms (which I know till now) commonly used in competitive programming.